 Optional tassel rope

 - We created 18 tassels to decorate the front and back openings of our “lounge cabana” version of this tent.

 - We followed our own step-by-step How To Make Your Own Tassels tutorial.

 - Our tassels finished at 4½” and are made up of strands of three different colors of yarn.

 - Fold a 9″ x 5″ cardboard in half so it is 4½” high.
 If you want shorter or longer tassels, adjust your cardboard so it folds to the finished tassel length you desire.

 - Cut EIGHTEEN 12″ lengths of yarn for the hanging ties and EIGHTEEN 36″ lengths of yarn to wrap the tassels.

 - We used SIX 135″ lengths of each color of yarn for a total of EIGHTEEN 135″ lengths of yarn.
 Each length is wrapped around the cardboard form about 15 times.
 The colors were wrapped at random so they mixed nicely.
 One length was knotted to the next to form a continuous wrap.
 Again, you can adjust the how fluffy the tassels add by adding or removing yarn.

-- Then, gently loop the cording around the pipe down each side.
-You want to cording to be a bit loose so it will droop slightly when the tassels are attached.
+- Then, gently loop the Cording around the pipe down each side.
+You want the Cording to be a bit loose so it will droop slightly when the tassels are attached.
 That way, they can gently swing in the breeze.
 Use the hanger to tie each tassel in place.
 A random spacing works well.
 We used nine along the front opening and nine along the back opening.